|

 Evert: Hello.

-Meg: So good to have you on our show today.
+MEG: So good to have you on our show today.

 Evert: Yeah, thank you for giving me the opportunity to be here.

-Meg: Of course.
+MEG: Of course.
 So, I just introduced you as a nomap and that’s kind of where I wanted to start because recently we’ve been getting a lot of people asking us why we use the term map, minor-attracted person and even the term nomap which stands for non-offending minor-attracted person.
 And Evert, you are pretty adamant about using this term in the place of pedophilia, or even anti-contact pedophiles so I was wondering if you’ll share that.
 What is the term nomap mean to you?

 Evert: In fact, it’s more a rational word, a statement I make that I am attracted to minors, little girls, but that I am not offending in any way and I always have done that.
 It is more a term used by science than in normal life.
 Most people use the term pedophile but we see that the term pedophile is hijacked by criminals and society to talk about abusers.
 And I am not an abuser, I am a person attracted to children, girls.